 - Sellers take on responsibility for the entire shipping process, which means that if anything goes wrong, you have to incur the costs.

-TecEx’s Complete Global Trade Solution
+TecEx’s Complete Global Trade and DDP Shipping Solution

 Now You Know: